 Side-sleep is a more popular sleeping position than back sleep.
 It is considered a healthy sleeping position as it may reduce heartburn and snoring, making it a better sleeping position for people with sleep apnea or acid reflux.

 However, side-sleeper do run the risk of putting immense pressure on their shoulders and neck.
 For this reason, side sleepers require a plush sleeping surface to keep pressure from building up on their sides and neck.
+They may even want to look at mattresses for shoulder pain that offer targeted cushion.

 Sleeping on your stomach is not a healthy sleep position, and we do not recommend it.
 Stomach sleep provides the least back support of all sleeping positions and increases pressure on the spine.
 So it’s likely you’ll wake up with a bit of back pain.